Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:background} provides a detailed background on display advertising in general, and the overall trend of switching from SPAs to FPAs in particular.
-We then explain our dataset and the particular format changes that we exploit in our event study regressions.
-Section \ref{sec:main-analysis} is the body of our analysis: we present summary statistics, event study regressions, and an interpretation of our regression estimates.
+We then explain our dataset and the particular format changes that we exploit in our econometric studies.
+Sections \ref{sec:main-analysis}-\ref{sec:robustness} is the body of our analysis: we present summary statistics, our regressions and SDID analysis, and an interpretation of the results.
 We also conduct several robustness checks here.
 Section \ref{sec:bidder-hetero} augments our main analysis by investigating the heterogeneity of spending responses by different types of bidders.
 Section \ref{sec:conclusion} concludes.
 The Appendices present supplementary figures and results under alternative specifications.